- Email: Donna.Chamberlin@lewisbrisbois.com

 - Fax: 206.436.2030

-Donna Chamberlin is a partner in the Seattle office of Lewis Brisbois and a member of the Commercial Litigation Practice.
-Ms. Chamberlin's law practice is informed by her experience as a chemical engineer in which she has worked as a process design engineer in an oil refinery and then as an economics planner for one of the world's largest oil companies.
-She is also a registered patent attorney.
-Ms. Chamberlin's experience in chemical engineering, business, and insurance allows her to handle matters across the practice lines of environmental, insurance bad faith, coverage and defense litigation.
-Her technical and litigation experience includes environmental site contamination, industrial accidents, business dissolution, and intellectual property matters.
-She has successfully litigated cases through trial in state and federal courts, and has secured summary judgments that have been affirmed on appeal in the areas of insurance coverage, general and products liability, and intellectual property.
+Donna Chamberlin is a partner in the Seattle office of Lewis Brisbois and a member of the Commercial Litigation, Products Liability, Toxic Tort & Environmental Litigation and Intellectual Property & Technology Practices.
+She is a chemical engineer and registered patent attorney and practiced as a process engineer, design engineer and economics planner for one of the World’s largest oil and gas companies before attending law school.
+Ms. Chamberlin has successfully litigated cases through trial in state and federal courts, and has secured summary judgments that have been affirmed on appeal in numerous cases.

 - Allianz Global Risks U.S. Ins.
 Co., et al. v.
 ACE Property & Cas.
 Ins.
 Co., et al., Circuit Court of Oregon, Case No. 1204-04552 (2014).
 Secured dismissal of certain claims and jury verdict dismissal of certain insurance policies in contribution action for Portland Harbor Superfund liabilities and more than 1,500 underlying asbestos claims in suit involving six-week jury trial.